Minnesota was named the “Best Trail State” in the nation by American Trails, a national trails group.

 - Adventurous skaters who are traveling to Minnesota and would like a trail guide specific to inline skating.

-For inline skating trail descriptions, access, maps and difficulty ratings click on the preferred links:
+For inline skating trail descriptions, access, maps and difficulty ratings in Minneapolis and beyond click on the preferred links:

 Big Rivers Regional Trail (Mendota Trail)

 Paul Bunyan Trail – a fantastic 120 mile trail from Brainerd to Bemidji in Central Minnesota.